jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 I'm sure I don't have to tell this crowd - when your product isn't working as the customer expects, it's a very serious problem.

-##SLIDE: Video in sidebar
+## Video in sidebar

+So in about 20 minutes, Chris and I shot a video outlining the required Video SEO feature steps.

+The script was based on the emails we were already sending, so it didn't take that long to whip it together.

-In 20 minutes, Chris and I shot a video outlining the required Video SEO feature steps, and then we added it to the product page with a call-to-action to read more in our documentation.
+When it was ready, we added it to the Video SEO tool page inside customer accounts with a post-roll call-to-action to read more in our documentation.

 Overnight, those emails disappeared.
 I'm not exaggerating or kidding when I say they went to zero.
 And there is more - smart SEO firms like Distilled started referring to us as a good platform for SEO for Video Marketers.
-That is a really huge deal!

-## SLIDE: Stats for Video SEO
+## Stats for Video SEO

-I pull these stats after having that video in the sidebar for few weeks.
+I pulled these stats after having that video in the sidebar for few weeks.
 It was definitely getting some watches - and LOOK AT THAT: almost 30 hours of video watched.

 That is a lot of emails and support calls that were solved in a quicker, better way.

-## slide: Ronny Coleman is really strong
+## Ronny Coleman is really strong

+I'm here to talk about static resources - documentation, video, in-app help, and how to use them.
+To help tell you about them, I'm going to beat the heck out of a metaphor.

 Does anyone know who this is?